QED-92/cyber-security/modules/NetworkEnumerationWithNmap/notes.md

 ## Host discovery

-**Host discovery** is utilized to discover systems on a network.
+**Host discovery** is the process of discovering systems on a network.
 This is usually a good starting point when conducting internal penetration tests.

-The most basic host discovery method is **ICMP Echo Requests**, also known as **ping**.
+The most common host discovery method is probing with **ICMP Echo Requests**, also known as **ping**.
 The following example utilizes **ping** to probe an entire network for online systems.

 ```
 nmap 10.129.2.0/24 -sn -oA hosts